nesarashree/dendritic-spine-annotater/README.md

 * Click "New Spine" to start annotating a different spine
 * Click "Save Data" to export all measurements to CSV (logs spine name, length in pixels, microns, and stability)

+### Loading/Saving Previous Annotations
+Previous annotations for a series of image can be saved in the application to a JSON format, to be later opened and loaded on top of the same images.
+Implemented a spine dropdown selection in the top right corner for easy access and editing of previous spines (delete current + redraw).

 **Customizable Code**

 Change the following conversion factors/parameters for length and stability calculation: